 As soon as I took a medium-sized nug out of the package and put it under bright LED lights, I noticed how well trimmed it is (although we all expect that, trust me, there’s definitely a lack of effort with some really leafy ugly looking stains out there).
-You can see some trichomes on the buds, not a huge amount.
+You can see some trichomes on the buds, but not a huge amount.

 This was definitely my least favorite aspect from this entire White Widow strain review.
 As soon as I opened up the container and smelled inside it, I instantly felt a whiff of something damp, kinda like leaving a wet towel in a bag for too long.

 Overall, I feel like the entire taste of this strain is very subtle.
-It was a pretty smooth experience as the smoke didn’t irritate the throat whatsoever.
+It was a pretty smooth experience, as the smoke didn’t irritate the throat whatsoever.
 I enjoyed the “aftertaste,” if you will, a little more, but overall I’m pretty satisfied with the way this strain tastes and smokes.

 The main high lasted about 60 minutes, and although I did feel a little buzzed after, it wasn’t much of a downer.
 Before smoking this, I didn’t eat for a while, and I was a little hungry; once I smoked, it cut my appetite completely.
-The munchies seemed non-existent until I started to munch on my shawarma plate; I devoured it in about 5 minutes.
+The munchies seemed nonexistent until I started to munch on my shawarma plate; I devoured it in about 5 minutes.

-I would even give this cultivar a better final score because of the euphoriant feelings it emitted, but the final score is the average; I don’t make the rules!
+I would even give this cultivar a better final score because of the euphoric feelings it emitted, but the final score is average; I don’t make the rules!
 (Wait, I do, …anyways, as you can see, I’m clearly still a little high).

 I would not recommend this strain for insomnia, but if you’re feeling down, stressed, or even a little anxious, roll up some White Widow!